arishma108/arishma108/README.md

 **Talking about Personal Stuff:**

-- 👨🏽‍💻 I’m working on something cool :wink:;
+- 👨🏽‍💻 I’m working on something cool :wink:
-- 🌱 I’m currently learning Quantum Computing;
+- 🌱 I’m currently learning Quantum Computing
 - 😄 Pronouns: …the art of elegant idleness ✈️🚤⚓ Casa Susegad
 - 🖤 Everyday: I stand atop a mountain & it’s a freefall.
 I love it!